-Prohibiting the use of Fish Attracting Devices (FADs) for three months each year is the main best practice applied by PNA-licensed vessels.
-This practice reduces bycatch of species such as sharks and turtles.
+Prohibiting the use of fish-aggregating devices (FADs) for three months each year is the main best practice applied by PNA-licensed vessels.
+This practice reduces bycatch of animals such as sharks and turtles.

 Bycatch is one of the biggest threats to marine biodiversity

-Incidental bycatch is one of the biggest threats to marine biodiversity, with as much as 40% of all animals caught being discarded (See Turtles).
-Some estimate that about 300,000 small whales, dolphins, and porpoises, and hundreds of thousands of turtles, more than 3 million sharks, and 160,000 seabirds die every year from becoming entangled in fishing gear (WWF); by another estimate, every year worldwide, about 7.3 million tonnes of marine life is captured as bycatch (from all fishing).
+Incidental bycatch is one of the biggest threats to marine biodiversity, with as much as 40% of all animals caught being discarded.
+Some have estimated that about 300,000 small whales, dolphins and porpoises, and hundreds of thousands of turtles, more than 3 million sharks, and 160,000 seabirds die every year from becoming entangled in fishing gear; by another estimate, every year, about 7.3 million tonnes of marine life is captured as bycatch (from all fishing worldwide).

 It also results in economic losses

-Bycatch causes economic losses in damaged fishing gear, lower catches of targeted species, and fishing restrictions being imposed (Consortium for Wildlife Bycatch Reduction).
+Bycatch causes economic losses in damaged fishing gear and lower catches of targeted species, and can lead to fishing restrictions being imposed.